-In the opening session, which looked at some of the uncertainties which can often attend a sour gas project, Alessandro Buonomini of KT-Kinetics Technology shared some design work KT have been doing for a new sour (4.3% H2S) gas field development in Egypt, which will include four 26 t/d sulphur recovery units.
-The field was only discovered two years ago, and exploration was still occurring during the design phase, complicating expectations of sour gas flow rates, while SRU efficiency was set at >99.9% and SO2 tail gas treatment can deal with stringent emissions specifications of <150mg/noremissions at less than 150 mg/m3.
-The tight project timescale (start-up is this year) led to a focus on modularisation, while the KT Multipurpose Absorber was used to ensure the required H2S level of <10ppmw, BTX destruction was assured by fuel gas co-firing.
+In the opening session, which looked at some of the uncertainties which can often attend a sour gas project, Alessandro Buonomini of KT-Kinetics Technology shared some design work KT have been doing for a new sour $(4.3\% H_2S)$ gas field development in Egypt, which will include four 26 t/d sulphur recovery units.
+The field was only discovered two years ago, and exploration was still occurring during the design phase, complicating expectations of sour gas flow rates, while SRU efficiency was set at >99.9% and SO_2 emissions at less than 150 mg/m3.
+The tight project timescale (start-up is this year) led to a focus on modularisation, while the KT Multipurpose Absorber was used to ensure the required H2S level of <10ppmw.
+BTX destruction was assured by fuel gas co-firing.

 Pavan Chilukuri of Shell also dealt with planning for uncertainties in sour gas composition, here using a multiple-train approach which allows scale-up or -down.
-Even where BTX and mercaptan levels are not known.
-Shell's Sulfinol process can handle a wide variance, while Cansolv
+Even where BTX and mercaptan levels are not known, Shell's Sulfinol process can handle a wide variance, while Cansolv tail gas treatment can deal with stringent emissions specifications of <150mg/normal $m^3 SO_2$.

-Klok of Paquell, described Thiopag SQ his company's new upgrade to the Thiopaq O&G process, which uses H2S-oxidising
+The last paper of the session, by Jan Klok of Paquell, described Thiopag SQ his company's new upgrade to the Thiopaq O&G process, which uses H2S-oxidising